-Wade in the water, children,
+Wade in the Water

-God's a gonna trouble the water.
+Wade in the water (4x).
+Wade in the water, children, God's a gonna trouble the water.
 God's a gonna trouble that band all dressed in white.
 God's gonna trouble the water.
 It look like the band of the Israelite.

-God's gonna trouble the water
+God's gonna trouble the water Wade in the water.
+Wade in the water children.
 Wade in the water.

-Wade in the water.

-Wade in the water.

 God's a gonna trouble the water.
 See that band all dressed in red.
 God's gonna trouble the water.
 Look like the band that Moses led.
 God's gonna trouble the water.
 Wade in the water.

 Wade in the water children.
 Wade in the water.
 God's a gonna trouble the water.

-Didn't my Lord deliver Danuwell (Daniel)
+Didn't my Lord deliver Danuwell (Daniel) Danuwell Danuwell?

-Danuwell Danuwell?

 Didn't my Lord deliver Danuwell and a why not a every man.
 Man went down to the river (2x) Lord, man went down to the river.
 He went down there to pray.
 Wash his sins away.
 He wash all day.
 He wash all night.
 He wash 'til his hand were sore.
-He wash all day.

-He wash all night 'til he couldn't wash em no more.
+He wash all day He wash all night 'til he couldn't wash em no more.
 Man went down to the river.
 He went down there to pray.
 Wash his sins away.
 Wade in the water.
 Wade in the water, Children wade in the water.
 God's a gonna trouble the water (x3)